Sirf Ek Bandaa Kaafi Hai: Reception

 Scroll.in praised Manoj Bajpayee's performance and wrote "The title gives a fair warning.
 The movie isn’t about the teenager and her family who had the courage to file a police complaint but the crusading lawyer."
 A critic from The Quint wrote "In focusing on the ek bandaa (one man) at the centre of the courtroom drama, we see little of the stories bubbling around him.
 The way the pressure of "proving" allegations of sexual misconduct falls on the survivor is hinted at but not explored."
 A critic from CNBC TV18 wrote "The entire escapade, peopled with shady characters and accentuated by the ashram’s secluded and eerie premises, was as spooky as a true-crime documentary."
 Zoom TV wrote "The film skillfully navigates the complexities of faith and the law, questioning the influence of charisma."

 A critic from Lehren wrote "Most of all, there’s an unabashed borrowing of the Criminal Justice and Jolly LLB templates – a self-effacing advocate pitched against biggies in the legal business, a bit of wit attempted as the serious case proceeds and glimpses into the humble lawyer’s personal life.

-Shubham Kulkarni of Koimoi rated the film 4/5 and said "It is a masterclass about how an actor can hold an entire movie on his skilled shoulders.
+Shubham Kulkarni of Koimoi rated the film 4/5 stars and said "It is a masterclass about how an actor can hold an entire movie on his skilled shoulders.
 Manoj Bajpayee doesn’t blow life in this movie; he is the life of the film".